 We recommend having an open discussion; better advice will be generated if people can challenge one another.
+It works!

 WITH NEXT STEPS

 Toward the end, summarize some key insights and share the next steps prior to making decisions.
 Get everyone in the loop.

 LISTEN.
 The goal is to listen with an open mind, challenge our current thinking, and brainstorm within the field to create new insights.
 Roundtable participants will exchange many ideas, about which conclusions may not yet be drawn.
 Think broadly, challenge the mainstream understanding, and be patient with the integration of contents for a later stage in the process.

 FOCUS.
 Begin the meeting by presenting the consulting question and the desired outcome.
 Make sure participants keep the outcome in mind and consider ways to achieve it.
 When the discussion starts to happen, don’t hesitate to initiate the productive dialogue.
 Engage - don’t be a stranger!